FindNode

 setChecked (M)

-This command apply to nodes with "checkable" nodes.
-Typically, toggle controls are checkable, checkboxes or radio buttons, example of class can be ".Switch" or ".Checkbox".
+This command applies to nodes with “checkable” nodes.
+Typically, toggle controls are checkable, checkboxes or radio buttons, example of class can be “.Switch” or “.Checkbox”.
 For radio button, setChecked(false) will not work since FindNode does not know which radio button to click to disable the existing radio button.

 Usage: